-St. Wilfrid's Church of England Primary Academy is the sponsor of Canon Sharples Church of England Primary School and Nursery and Adlington St. Paul's Church of England Primary School, providing school to school support to improve educational outcomes.
+St. Wilfrid's Church of England Primary Academy is the sponsor of Canon Sharples Church of England Primary School and Nursery, Adlington St. Paul's Church of England Primary School and Hesketh-with-Becconsall All Saints Church of England Primary School, providing school to school support to improve educational outcomes.